 Other areas of counselling I deal with

-Much of my work involves the connection between lifestyle, the workplace and underlying depression.
+Much of my work involves the connection between lifestyle, the workplace and underlying depression and anxiety.

 I also have a midweek provision for low fee paying clients (£50 - £70 approx).
 There are a limited amount of subsidised places available.

 Please see www.wiltonconsultancyltd.co.uk for more information.